Azure/azure-quickstart-templates/quickstarts/microsoft.databricks/databricks-workspace-with-customer-managed-keys-all-forms/README.md

 ---
-description: This template allows you to create an Azure Databricks workspace with managed services and CMK.
+description: This template allows you to create an Azure Databricks workspace with managed services and CMK with DBFS encryption.
 page_type: sample
 products:
 - azure